tnptm/next-djchat/README.md

 A secure, real-time chat application built with Django REST Framework and Django Channels, featuring end-to-end encryption for messages and WebSocket support for live messaging.

+This is a working demo project, which doesn't still have all production functions available.
+However I'm looking for new working possibilities and this can be a small example of my side projects to show my skills.

 ## Features

 - 🔐 **Server Encryption**: Messages are encrypted using AES-GCM with room-specific keys